umarsaeedcheema/umarsaeedcheema/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

-I'm a Computer Science student at Lahore University of Management Sciences, Lahore.
 -->
+I'm a FullStack Software Engineer, did my bachelors in Computer Science from Lahore University of Management Sciences, Pakistan. </br>
 ⚡ When I am not in front of my laptop programming, I enjoy doing calligraphy and playing FIFA.